damdoy/ice40_ultraplus_examples/spi/README.md

 | val[2] | val[1] | val[0] | cmd |
 31                               0
 ```

+## How to build and run

+The bitstream for the fpga should be built first `make build`, then it should be programmed on the fpga `make prog`.

+One the fpga is programmed, the host program in `spi_host` should be build with `make`.
+Then, running `./host` should lunch the host and it should start to communicate with the fpga.

 Most of the SPI initalisation on the host side is taken from the iceprog source code
 https://github.com/cliffordwolf/icestorm/tree/master/iceprog